TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/insights-missingemail.md

 <properties
-    pageTitle="I should have received an E-mail for an alert that fired" description="General troubleshooting guide for missing e-mail from alerts." service="microsoft.insights"
+    pageTitle="I should have received an E-mail for an alert that fired" description="General troubleshooting guide for missing e-mail from alerts." infoBubbleText="Some suggestions have been found to help solve your missing e-mail issue quicker." service="microsoft.insights"
     resource="components"
     authors="debugthings"